ibm-messaging/mq-container/docs/testing.md

 * [GNU make](https://www.gnu.org/software/make/)
 * [Go](https://golang.org/) - only needed for running the tests
 * [dep](https://github.com/golang/dep) (official Go dependency management tool) - needed to prepare for running the tests
-* [Helm](https://helm.sh) - only needed for running the Kubernetes tests

-### Prerequisites for testing a RedHat image
-If you want to test a container image with Red Hat Enterprise Linux as the base OS, then you need to use a host server with Red Hat Enterprise Linux.
-You must also have the following tools installed:

-* [Yum](http://yum.baseurl.org/) (available in `rhel-7-server-extras`)
-* [Buildah](https://buildah.io) (available in `rhel-7-server-extras`)

 ## Running the tests
 There are two main sets of tests: